 How to feed pickles to baby

-When you first introduce pickles to baby, you will want to make sure that it’s the only new food you give her in that sitting.
+When you first introduce pickles in your baby’s diet, you’ll want to make sure that it’s the only new food you give your little one in that sitting.

-That way, if she has a reaction, you will know it.
-When picking out pickles to give to her, you may want to look for a lower sodium pickle and check the sugar content, too.
+That way, if they have a reaction, you’ll know it.
+When choosing which pickles to give your baby, you may want to look for a lower sodium pickle and check the sugar content, too.

-Dill spears are a good option to start with for baby since they are less likely to have as much sugar and they are an easy shape for her to hold.
+Dill spears are a good option to start with for baby since they’re less likely to have as much sugar and they are an easy shape for your baby to hold.

 Introducing pickles to baby

-Starting off with pickle spears is the easiest way to introduce pickles to baby when she’s between 6 and 9 months old.
-If you leave the skin on the pickle, it helps provide a little extra grip for her to hold onto it easier.
+Starting off with pickle spears is the easiest way to introduce pickles to baby when they’re between 6 and 9 months old.
+If you leave the skin on the pickle, it helps provide a little extra grip to hold onto.

-As your baby gets older, closer to 12 months old, you can try different shapes with the pickles, allowing her to work on her pincer grasp and try to pick up some smaller pieces of a pickle.
+As your baby gets older, closer to 12 months old, you can try different shapes with the pickles, allowing them to work on their pincer grasp and try to pick up some smaller pieces of a pickle.